Course Syllabus

 - Revolved Bose

-- Example of Revolved bose with cut
+- Revolved cut

 - Swept Bose Feature

-- Swept Bose with swept cut feature
+- swept cut feature

 - Reference geometry planes